 Copies of the current CSC RFM standards, which are copyrighted by the CSC Program can be found on the CSC website.
-The Responsible Fisheries Management (RFM) Program consists of an RFM Fishery Standard applicable to North American-based fisheries assessment and a standard for Chain of Custody certification for seafood through the supply chain.
+The Responsible Fisheries Management (RFM) Program consists of an RFM Fishery Standard applicable to wild-capture fisheries assessment globally and a standard for Chain of Custody certification for seafood through the supply chain.